nrc1231/Mesa-RAS-Study/docker/README.md

 # MESSY Suspension Simulation – Reproduction Guide

-This repository provides the modified source files required to reproduce the suspension simulation environment based on the **MESSY framework**.
+This repository provides the modified source files required to reproduce the suspension simulation environment based on the **MESSY framework**: https://github.com/eml-eda/messy.git.

 The original framework must be obtained separately.
 This repository only contains the modified files and instructions needed to reproduce our environment.